billpg/HashBack/README.md

   - This indicates the client is attempting to use the CrossRequestTokenExchange process.
 The value of this property is the version string, with `DRAFTY-DRAFT-3` indicating this version of this document.
   - The client might prefer to use a later version.
 If the service does not support that version, it may indicate the versions it does know in a `400` response.
 (See section **Version Negotiaton** later.)
 - `"ExchangeId":`
-  - The Issue request that fdollows will include this GUID.
-It must be a valid GUID.
+  - The Issue request that follows will include this value, which must be a valid GUID.
 - `"InitiatorsKey":`
   - A key that, when combined with the issuer's own key, will be used to "sign" the Bearer token, confirming the Bearer key came from the expected source.
   - The value must consist of only printable ASCII characters (33 to 126) and must together represent at least 256 bits of cryptographic quality randomness.
   - The HMAC key will come from a PBKDF2 using this initiator's key and the isser's key, so it doesn't matter which encoding mechanism (hex, base64, etc) is used.
+  - This value's length must be 1024 characters or shorter.

 The issuer service will keep this request open until the exchange has concluded.
 If the exchnage was successful, it will return a `204` response to close the exchange.
 If the issuer detects any error in the proces of handling this request, it should instead return an applicable HTTP error with enough detail for a developer to diagnose and fix the error in the response body.
 Any error response from the issuer is an indication that any Bearer token it might have retreived should be discarded.

+Once both HTTPS transactons have closed and the exchange was sucessful, the Initiator now has a Bearer token it may us with the Issuer's web servuce.

 ### Issue